Transport in Pakistan: Taxis

 Another very common form of transport, seen mainly at hotels and airports, are yellow taxis.
-Drivers charge according to a meter located on the dashboard of the car, but fares can be negotiated if there is no meter.
-The cab drivers are reliable and will take passengers to any destination required.
+Drivers normally charge according to a meter, but fares can be negotiated if there is no meter.

-There are also numerous privately run services that use cars and minibuses of various types throughout Pakistan, providing a reliable and quick means of transport.
-Recently, the Radio Cab was introduced in Pakistan, which allows riders to call a toll-free number to get in touch with the closest taxi stand.
-This service is currently offered in Islamabad, Rawalpindi, Karachi, Peshawar and Lahore.
-Services for Hyderabad and Faisalabad are now being set up.
-Another local cab service was introduced in August, 2017 with the name iCAB, claiming to be the first cab service of the country with a centralized platform for all kinds of road transportation services, providing app-based services and getting stupendous response from the people of Pakistan.
-Launched from the capital territory, iCAB will expand its operations to overall 13 cities of the country.
+There are also numerous privately run services that use cars and minibuses of various types throughout Pakistan.
+The Radio Cab was introduced, allowing people to phone a toll-free number to connect with the closest taxi stand, in Islamabad, Rawalpindi, Karachi, Peshawar and Lahore. with services for Hyderabad and Faisalabad to follow.

+An app-based local cab service, iCAB, was introduced in August 2017, claiming to be the first cab service of the country with a centralized platform for all kinds of road transportation services, launched from the capital territory and to be expanded into thirteen cities.

-In 2025, the Government of Punjab launched the Green E-Taxi Scheme to provide electric vehicles for taxi drivers, aiming to reduce emissions and modernize urban transport.
+In 2025, the Government of Punjab launched the Green E-Taxi Scheme to provide electric vehicles for taxi drivers, intended to reduce emissions and modernize urban transport.